luttero/maud/src/help/readme.txt

 Maud Version notes:

+(28/08/2025):   2.99994.
+The "Smithsonite" release.
+                Beautiful crystals in the Socorro museum.
+                Added export to GSAS datafile for the LumaCAM data.
+                The export can be done only if the calibration using a "Multi TOF 2D banks" angular calibration object has been selected.
+Also the bank number of the datafiles should correspond to one defined there.
+                Added 2 new keywords for the batch analysis:
+                "_maud_export_lumaCAM_to_GSAS_datafile"
+                "_pd_meas_dataset_number"
+                the first specify a datafilename where the batch process will export the LumaCAM data (if any) provided at least the computation has been done once.
+The second permits to load a datafile in the dataset defied by the number.
+The dataset number should appear before the filename of the data to load in order to work properly.
+You can have multiple datafiles loaded this way by repeating the dataset number (starting with 0) and the datafile name.

 (20/08/2025):   2.99993.
 The "Extinction" release.
                 Will it happen to Maud?
 Is this the last version?.
                 Reworked the dynamical correction/extinction models